mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](03.png)

-The first button at the buttom of the component shows the default or last used language for this component. double-clicking on the component itself will automatically use this language to initilize the component and start a new script:
+The first button at the bottom of the component shows the default or last used language for this component.
+Double-clicking on the component itself will automatically use this language to initialize the component and start a new script:

 ![](04.png)